LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This connectivity makes it possible to make the device compatible with the unified sensor ecosystem using a separate \href{https://github.com/RBEGamer/VoltcraftGM70Rest}{interface software} executable on the host (+pc).
 However, it does not offer the range of functions that the unified sensor firmware offers.

 Another option is a custom interface board between the meter and the PC.
-This is a good option as many modern (+pc)s or (+sbc)s no longer offer an physical *RS232* interface.
+This is a good option as many modern (+pc)s or (+sbc)s no longer offer a physical *RS232* interface.
 As with the other sensors, this interface consists of a *Raspberry Pi Pico* with an additional level shifter.

 The teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.